jakartaee/validation-tck/README.md

 # Bean Validation TCK
-*Version: 1.1.4.Final, 18.06.2015*
+*Version: 2.0.0-SNAPSHOT*

-This repository contains the Bean Validation ([JSR 349](http://www.jcp.org/en/jsr/detail?id=349)) [TCK](http://en.wikipedia.org/wiki/Technology_Compatibility_Kit).
+This repository contains the Bean Validation 2.0 ([JSR 380](http://www.jcp.org/en/jsr/detail?id=380)) [TCK](http://en.wikipedia.org/wiki/Technology_Compatibility_Kit).

 ## Build from Source

-You can build the TCK from source by cloning the git repository git://github.com/beanvalidation/beanvalidation-tck.git.
+You can build the TCK from source by cloning the git repository https://github.com/beanvalidation/beanvalidation-tck.git.
-You will also need a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 6 or 7 and [Maven](http://maven.apache.org/) 3.
+You will also need a [JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) 8 and [Maven](http://maven.apache.org/) 3.
 With these prerequisites in place you can compile the source via:

     mvn clean install -s settings-example.xml